Old Chappaqua Historic District

 The Old Chappaqua Historic District is located along Quaker Road (New York State Route 120) in the town of New Castle, New York, United States, between the hamlets of Chappaqua and Millwood.
 It was the original center of Chappaqua, prior to the construction of the New York and Harlem Railroad and the erection of its station to the south in the mid-19th century.
 In 1974 it was recognized as a historic district and listed on the National Register of Historic Places.

 What is today Chappaqua was first settled around 1740 by a group of Quakers from Long Island.
-They built the still-used meeting house, the oldest known building in the town, around which the district centered a decade later.
+They built the still-used Chappaqua Friends Meeting House, a Friends meeting house and the oldest known building in the town, around which the district centered a decade later.
 The other contributing properties, all timber frame buildings up and down the road on either side near the meeting house, are the surviving buildings from some of the farms established then and later.
 They have been preserved intact from that time.